Ixcatl/fables_novasophonia/docs/core/equipment.rst

 ----------
 Weapon *modifiers* improve weapons in ways that aren't always direct upgrades.
 Instead, they could make a weapon lighter or heavier, add an extra weapon type, or even allow it to turn into a different weapon.

 A weapon can only have a single modifier, with some exceptions.
-If the weapon is of Light Bulk, any applied modifier receives a 50% discount to its value rounded up, except for Worn.
+If the weapon is of Light Bulk, any applied modifier halves its required value rounded up, except for Worn.

 .. dropdown::

     .. list-table::
-        :widths: 5 50 10
+        :widths: 5 50 12
         :header-rows: 1

         * - Modifier